macs-lab/iLSPR-inspection/ISOPR/readme.md

 ### Background

 With the rise of robotic manufacturing, vision-based scene reconstruction methods have become essential, high-precision reconstruction of manufacturing scenes, particularly target workpieces, has emerged as a cornerstone of robotic intelligence.
 In the manuscript, we proposed a Learning-based Scene Point-cloud Registration Method for automatic industrial scene reconstruction, which leverages point clouds as 3D representation and can estimate the positions and orientations of workpieces in the industrial scenes.
 For the experimental evaluation, we conducted Industrial Scene Object Point-cloud Registration (ISOPR) dataset.
-Because, though there are large datasets (ModelNet40, ABC, and so on) for benchmarking, they lack simulation of authentic depth camera sampling, which means the experimental formulations in the previous literature are unsuitable.
+Because, though there are large datasets (ModelNet40 [1], ABC [2], and so on) for benchmarking, they lack simulation of authentic depth camera sampling, which means the experimental formulations in the previous literature are unsuitable.

 ### Introduction
 To simulate the depth camera and generate sensor-realistic point clouds for industrial scene pointcloud registration, we construct the ISOPR Dataset using NVIDIA Isaac Sim simulator, a robotics simulation platform developed on the NVIDIA Omniverse framework.